 Chief economist and head of Global Market Research, RMB

 The group risk insurance landscape has evolved significantly in recent years, influenced by both global events and local developments.
-This panel will explore these changes, looking into evolving claims experiences and benefit options.
-The experts will discuss where the industry is headed in light of ongoing advancements.
+This panel explored these changes, looking into evolving claims experiences and benefit options.
+The experts discussed where the industry is headed in light of ongoing advancements.

 Manager in Group Savings and Investments, Allan Gray